westhom/vue-interactive-cli/README.md

 # Vue Interactive CLI

-An interactive CLI for Vue, inspired by Rhino3d's command prompt UX.
+An interactive CLI component for Vue, inspired by Rhino3d's command prompt UX.
 To configure, supply a list of commands to recognize, with options.
 Once a command is submitted, the component will emit out a result object with properties corresponding to the command options you configured.
 Any required command options are auto-prompted.